KOKODA CHALLENGE EVENTS

 - All fundraising activities undertaken by participants must adhere to the relevant state government regulations.

-- Department of Defence Land all participants must stay on the event route always and not detour off the course unless directed by Defence Base Personnel or Event Officials.
+- When on Army Land (Department of Defence Land) all participants must stay on the event route always and not detour off the course unless directed by Defence Base Personnel or Event Officials.

 - The event has nominated Checkpoint closing times.
 If a team has not reached the checkpoint by these specified times the team will be withdrawn from the event.
 The closing times are calculated on the basis that there would be insufficient time to complete the event within the specified event hours.